If I haven’t already said this to you yet, Happy New Year!

-If you run multiple blogs, or guest blog on many blogs including your own, keeping everything organized can be challenging.
+If you run multiple blogs or guest blog on many blogs, keeping everything organized can be challenging.

-My workbook has some great calendar templates you can print off and use immediately.
+My blog planner workbook has some useful guest post schedule calendar templates you can print off and use immediately too.

-Just accept that you can't possibly do everything yourself.
+Just accept the fact that you can't possibly do everything yourself.

 When the tough get's going, it's time to call it in and get some help.